leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 1. Until now, we have kept the starting index of subarray fixed, and found the last position.
 Instead, we could move the starting index of the current subarray as soon as we know that no better could be done with this index as the starting index.

-2. We could keep Sliding Window to cumulate the item sum , and make optimal moves so as to keep the sum greater than s as well as maintain the lowest size possible.
+2. We could keep Sliding Window to cumulate the item sum , and make optimal moves so as to keep the sum greater than target as well as maintain the lowest size possible.

 **Algorithm**